myllynen/rhel-performance-guide/README.md

 ### NIC Parameters

+Many of the tuned profiles set these up properly for most cases.
+As stated above, do *not* apply any of these tunables blindly!
+Also note that many of the values shown below are either RHEL or tuned defaults, not values that would work optimally everywhere!

 <pre>
 # <a href="https://access.redhat.com/solutions/6381">How do I modify txqueuelen of my NIC?</a>
 ip link set eth0 txqueuelen 2000